AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/audience-manager.md

 ### Segment population to Profile impact

 Segment population sizes have a 1:1 impact on Profile numbers when you first send an Audience Manager segment to Platform.
 This means that selecting all segments can potentially cause Profile overages that exceeds your license usage entitlement.
+Platform also distinguishes new data from historical data for Profile ingestion.
+A segment with 100 first-party based data will create 100 profiles.
+However, if the population of that same segment was raised to 150 and was ingested to Platform, the number of profiles will only increase by 50, as there are only 50 new profiles.

 You can also check the Profile usage your account has available through the [License Usage Dashboard](../../../dashboards/guides/license-usage.md).